 If you are under the age of 18, you have the same right to confidentiality as any other Client and any proposed need to disclose data or information is subject to the normal procedures and in line with the Service Privacy Policy.
 This applies even with regard to parental enquiries.
-The Service is compliant with the NUSU Policy for the Safeguarding of Children and Adults at Risk.
+The Service is compliant with the NUSU U18's Policy.